ryanbyrne30/home_lab/use_cases/dev_env/sonarqube/README.md

 - Target Service: `sonarqube-sonarqube`
 - Port: `9000`

+Under `Certificates`, add the certificate you created previously.

-You should not be able to access SonarQube at `sonarqube.homelab`.
+You should now be able to access SonarQube at `sonarqube.homelab.local`.

-If you can't, update your `/etc/hosts` file and add a record that points `sonarqube.homelab` at your load balancer (or the host that is running your [nginx load balancer](../../nginx/load_balancer.md)).
+If you can't, update your `/etc/hosts` file and add a record that points `sonarqube.homelab.local` at your load balancer (or the host that is running your [nginx load balancer](../../nginx/load_balancer.md)).

 The default login is `admin/admin`.

+## SonarLint

+In VSCode, install SonarLint and add a connection to SonarQube.
+It should ask you to trust the CA we created earlier.